 New Top Ten Fugitive

-A reward of up to $100,000 is being offered for information leading directly to the arrest of Garcia, who is alleged to be a member of the violent Mara Salvatrucha gang—MS-13—and may be hiding in El Salvador.
+A reward of up to $100,000 is being offered for information leading directly to the arrest of Delgado, who has been described as a master manipulator and may be on the run in Mexico.